djangocon/2021.djangocon.us/README.md

 5. Once you are on the correct branch, navigate to the file you intend to change and click the pencil icon to open it.
 Make the change and click the "Commit changes" button.

 6. Staying within your forked repo, navigate back to the main page of the branch (note: your pull request should be submitted via your forked repo, not the main repo).
 Click "New pull request."
 Click the "Commit changes" button.
 At the "Comparing changes" page, double check that you are happy with your proposed change.
 If so, click "Create pull request."
 Add a descriptive title and comment if applicable, then click "Create pull request" at the bottom to submit.
 An admin will review your proposed change, merge it, or give you feedback.
+If you are not ready for your pull request to be immediately merged, you can let those reviewing pull requests know by using the acronym WIP (Work in Progress) or a similar message in your pull request title.

 #### Example: Updating Organizer Info